rncrtr/verbose/README.md

 by [@rncrtr](http://twitter.com/rncrtr)

 ###What's next for Verbose (If there's a future we want it now)
 If you have suggestions, improvements, corrections, additions, please let me know via @rncrtr on twitter.
 I am open to constructive helpful ideas.
-I know I've left something out and there is a lot of clarity to be added for sure.
+I'm sure I've left things out and there is a lot of clarity to be added for sure.
 This isn't a definitive framework by any means, it is an *EXPERIMENT*.

 ###Helpful notes